-At June 30, 2022, the District had capital assets representing the intangible right-to-use lease assets, net, of \$1,807,917 due to implementation of GASB 87.
-See notes 3-5 for additional information.
+At June 30, 2023, the District had right-to-use assets, net of accumulated amortization, of \$1,506,598 due to implementation of GASB 87.
+See Notes 3-5 for additional information.

-Long-term debt
+Long-term Liabilities

-The District's long-term liabilities consists of pension and other post-employment benefits, compensated absences payable to District employees, and lease liability.

-Additional information on the District's long-term liabilities can be found in Note 5 to Financial Statements on page 16 of this report.
+The District's long-term liabilities consists of pension and other post-employment benefits, compensated absences payable to District employees, and the lease liability.
+Additional information on the District's long-term liabilities can be found in Note 5 to Financial Statements.